RPiSpy/pi-hole-screen/README.md

 # pi-hole-screen
-A repository for my 128x64 OLED screen add-on for a Raspberry Pi based Pi-Hole systems.
+A repository for my 128x64 OLED screen add-on for Raspberry Pi based Pi-Hole systems.

 # Current Status
 This is a work in progress.
 The script is working but I need to update my blog post to explain how to implement it.